-PROGRAM REQUIREMENTS FOR MASTERS OF EDUCATION DEGREE IN SPECIAL EDUCATION
+MASTERS OF EDUCATION DEGREE IN SPECIAL EDUCATION

-University Core
+University (Core

-EDUC 501 Foundations of Education 3 credits
+EDUC 501 Foundations of Education 3 cr.

-STAT 510 Statistical Procedures for Education 3 credits
+STAT 510 Statistical Procedures for Education 3 cr.

-EDUC 513 Educational Research 3 credits
+EDUC 513 Educational Research 3 cr.

-Total University Core 9 credits
+Total University Core 9 cr.

-Education Core
+Education (Core

-EDUC 502 Collaboration in LEA with Support Personnel 3 credits
+EDUC 502 Collaboration and Instruction in LEA 3 cr.

-EDUC 503 Seminar in Special Education 3 credits EDUC 580 Action Research 3 credits
+EDUC 503 Seminar in Special Education 3 cr.

+EDUC 580 Action Research 3 cr.

-Total Education Core 9 credits
+Total Education Core 9 cr.

+Special Edu cation Core

+EDUC 541 Assessment of Instruction and Behavior Management 3 cr.

+EDUC 543 Language Acquisition and Implementation 3 cr.

+EDUC 550 Reading Developments and Achievement in Classroom Settings 3 cr.

+EDUC 554 Characteristics and Instruction of Learners with Exceptionalities 3 cr.

-Special Education Core
+EDUC 553 Graduate Internship in Special Education 3 cr.

-EDUC 540 Assessment of Instruction and Behavior 3 credits EDUC 541 Behavior Management in Educational Settings 3 credits EDUC 542 Career and Life Choices 3 credits EDUC 543 Language Acquisition and Implementation 3 credits EDUC 550 Reading Developments and Achievement in Classroom Settings 3 credits EDUC 554 Characteristics of Learners wi Special Needs th 3 credits EDUC 556 Developing and Implementing IEP 3 credits EDUC 558 Curriculum and Instructional Procedures 3 credits EDUC 553 Graduate Internship in Special Education 3 credits PSYC 512 Human Growth and Development 3 credits
+PSYC 512 Human Growth and Development 3 cr.

-Total Special Education Core 30 credits
+Total Special Education Core 18 cr.

-Total Hours to complete the degree 48 hours
+Total Hours to complete the degree 36 hours

-The graduate program in Special Education offers a program of study that leads to a Master of Education degree with a focus on Special Education (K-12) is designed for candidates who have a four- year degree and desire to teach.
+The graduate program in Special Education offers a program of study that leads to a Master of Education degree with a focus on Special Education (K-12) is designed for candidates who have a fouryear degree and desire to teach.
 The candidate's transcript will be evaluated to determine if the grade point average have been met.
 In addition, the PRAXIS Core Academic Skills for Educations Mathematics, and Virginia Communication and Literacy Assessment (VCLA) must be satisfied during the admission phase.
 The Reading for Virginia Educators (RVE) Assessment must be satisfied prior to candidacy.
 Assessment requirements may change according to the Virginia Department of Education licensure regulations.